War in Afghanistan (2001–2021): 2020: US–Taliban deal, beginning of US withdrawal

-On 22 June 2020, Afghanistan reported its "bloodiest week in 19 years", during which 291 members of the Afghan National Defense and Security Forces (ANDSF) were killed and 550 others wounded in 422 attacks carried out by the Taliban.
-At least 42 civilians, including women and children, were also killed and 105 others wounded by the Taliban across 18 provinces.
+On 22 June, Afghanistan reported its "bloodiest week in 19 years", during which 291 members of the Afghan National Defense and Security Forces (ANDSF) were killed and 550 others wounded in 422 attacks carried out by the Taliban.
+At least 42 civilians, including women and children, were also killed and 105 others wounded.
 During the week, the Taliban kidnapped 60 civilians in the central province of Daykundi.

-2020–2021: US withdrawal
+2021: End of US withdrawal, last Taliban offensive

 The Taliban insurgency intensified considerably in 2021 coinciding with the withdrawal of United States and allied troops from Afghanistan.
+Since the US withdrawal, the number of casualties of women in the Afghanistan conflict rose by almost 40% in the first quarter of 2021 alone.